grodowski/undercover/README.md

 # undercover 👮‍♂️

 **Like RuboCop but for code coverage**.
 Inspects files in a git diff and warns on changed methods, classes and blocks which need to be tested.
+Use it locally or as part of an automated build to shorten your code coverage feedback loop!

 - Visit **[https://undercover-ci.com](https://undercover-ci.com)** to set up actionable GitHub code review checks, or use one of the [integrations](#code-review-integrations)
 - Learn how to find untested code changes locally with the [CLI](#usage)